 The Phoenix area is not just surrounded by mountains and Sonoran Desert, but the desert lives within the city as well.
 How you want to experience it is up to you.

-Drink water and lots of it.
+It’s important to stay hydrated in the desert, regardless of season.
 A good rule of thumb is to bring at least one liter of water for each hour you'll be outside.
 Backpacks equipped with water bladders are ideal when hiking and biking.

 Hiking and biking

 Hiking and biking are the most popular ways to see saguaro cacti, red rocks and desert arroyos, no matter what part of town.

 Hiking the Cholla trail on Camelback Mountain, the most iconic outline on the horizon, is not to be missed, particularly for the intermediate-to-advanced athlete.